Mbaapoh/python-helloworld/README.md

 # python-helloworld
-This a basic python flash application
+This a basic python flash application.